girls and women have the right to be #equaleverywhere.

 Resources: GenderTerm UN Guidelines for Gender-Sensitive Language .

-Equality is how we .
+Equality is how we show solidarity.

-of a few of the world’s biggest issues facing girls and women.poverty + hunger . | health . | education . | climate change . | economic growth .
+poverty + hunger . | health . | education . | climate change . | economic growth .

 Spread the word.

-girls and women everywhere by taking the pledge then downloading posts you can share to your social feeds.
+We’re all in this together.
+Speak up for girls and women everywhere by taking the pledge then downloading posts you can share to your social feeds.